All products and services on Pinappos are independently tested by our writers. Pinappos may earn a commission through links on our site.

 Those familiar with Mugler may be surprised to see this here over other choices, as the Mugler name is credited with popularizing the coffee fragrance with their A*Men line.
 The brand even has a fragrance called A*Men Pure Coffee.
 So why Angel Muse?
 The coffee note must be spectacular, right?
 Here’s the kicker — there is no coffee note.
 Rather, a blend of creamy hazelnut and fruity notes gives this a delicious latte vibe.
 In fact, years ago I collaborated with an indie coffee aficionado and had him test a number of fragrances to rank which ones appealed to him most as a lover of all things coffee.
 A*Men Pure Coffee was included along with Angel Muse and a number of other coffee fragrances.
 Angel Muse stood far above the rest as his favorite coffee scent.
-Even though it was the only choice that lacked a coffee note, he put all his highest coffee praises on Angel Muse.
+Even though it was the only choice that lacked a coffee note, he put all his highest coffee praise on Angel Muse.

 The Bewitching Yasmine by Penhaligon’s

 Opening with a bright blast of sweet vanilla, coffee, and oud, The Bewitching Yasmine is ideal for the person that wants to dip their toes in a coffee scent without going too deep.
 The coffee is present, but you won’t smell like you’re in a coffee shop.
 The same goes for the oud note, it’s for toe dipping rather than swimming on the deep end.
 This oud leans rubbery rather than dirty.
 The blend with vanilla creates a dark, robust phase, then as it dries down the oud fades and spices replace it.
 Consider this a gateway to coffee and oud scents.
 Explore how you desire.